-As there is no direct Hua Hin to Chiang Mai train service, you will first have to take a northbound Bangkok service and get off at Bang Sue Junction Railway Station.
+As there is no direct Hua Hin to Chiang Mai train service, you will first have to take a northbound Bangkok service and get off at Bang Sue Grand Railway Station.

 From here you can then take one of the northbound services to Chiang Mai.

-Step one of the journey involves taking a train from Hua Hin to Bang Sue Junction.
+Step one of the journey involves taking a train from Hua Hin to Bang Sue.

 Giving yourselves plenty of time to make the connection at Bang Sue is very important and we would recommend you only use the faster and more punctual Express and Special Express services for this part of the trip.